 This assignment makes the method very useful in assembly for production lines.
-The calculation does not base upon the number of years rather it is based upon the output capability of the asset.
+The calculation does not base on the number of years rather, it is based on the output capability of the asset.

 Depreciation Expense = (Number of units produced / Life in a number of units) x (Cost – Salvage value)

 An asset’s useful life is the timespan where until the asset is productive for the business, and the business uses its depreciation in record books as tax leverage.
 It is not necessary that the asset stops working once its useful life ends, but if the useful life ends in the books, then it cannot be expensed, but some businesses keep recording it as a depreciated expense until it is replaced or scraped off.

 Accumulated depreciation is the amount that is placed against depreciation expense since the purchased asset is put into service.
 The accumulated depreciation is considered a special kind of asset, and when an asset is credited, it means it has a negative balance, which will ultimately decrease the value of that asset.
 It is also known as a contra-asset account.

 For more useful information, browse the resources guide today!sn

 - How to calculate withholding tax?

 - Cash vs. Accrual Accounting: What’s the Difference?

 - What Is a Periodic Inventory System and How Does It Work?